-What has changed?
-Retailers are focusing on the customer, not themselves.
+Retailers focusing on the customer, not themselves

 The Boxing Day sales tradition was largely born out of business self-interest.
 At the end of each year retailers are keen to prepare their businesses for the accounting stock take process post Xmas, to clear limited and outdated stock, and to prepare for the coming change of season.

 From a consumer’s standpoint Boxing Day sales have been a worthwhile shopping tradition, but at a cost.
 Boxing Day sales traditionally require early starts in a race for the limited 20 TVs available, before being sold out by 8am.
 Boxing Day can be a frustrating experience with shelves cleared of the best stock and only Size 14 shoes being made available.